open-cloud/open-cloud.github.io.old/1_user.md

 * **Login Details:** Select the *Login Details* tab to set parameters of the user's account.
-These include the user's *Email Address* (which uniquely identifies the user), home *Site*, *Password*, and *Public Key* (which is used to ssh into any slivers created on the user's behalf).
+These include the user's *Email Address* (which uniquely identifies the user), home *Site*, *Password*, and *Public Key* (which is used to ssh into any instances created on the user's behalf).
 Click the The *Is Active* button to enable the account.